-This year's conference addresses health policy.
-Rice undergraduate students are invited to submit a policy proposal on how to best address existing problems or new opportunities in the health sector.
-Participants will also have the opportunity to network with professionals from the Houston health policy field.
-Six to 10 finalists will be selected to present their policy papers at the Baker Institute to a panel of experts on April 8, 2017.
-The top three presenters will receive cash prizes and publication of their papers in The Rice Cultivator, the university’s undergraduate public policy journal published through the Baker Institute.
+This year's conference addresses energy policy in a global context.
+Rice undergraduate students are invited to submit a policy proposal on how to best address existing problems or new opportunities in issues surrounding US national level international policy and its implications on global markets and systems .
+Six to 10 finalists will be selected to present their policy papers at the Baker Institute to a panel of experts on April 11, 2020.
+The top three presenters will receive cash prizes and publication of their papers in the Rice Journal of Public Policy, an undergraduate research publication produced through the Baker Institute.

-The submission deadline for the 2017 Public Policy Competition is January 27, 2017.
-Submit your policy proposal on how to best address existing problems or new opportunities in the health sector, and you could be one of six to 10 finalists selected to present their policy papers to a panel of experts at the Baker Institute.
+The submission deadline for the 2020 Public Policy Competition is January 26, 2020.
+Submit your policy proposal on how to best address existing problems or new opportunities in U.S. internationalenergy policy, and you could be one of six to 10 finalists selected to present their policy papers to a panel of experts at the Baker Institute.

 All competition submissions should be sent to email@example.com.
 Please include your paper as both a Word document and a PDF, if possible.
 Additionally, please list the names and contact information of all team members.

-Either individually or in groups of up to three, submit a 3,000- to 6,000-word proposal on how to best address existing problems or new opportunities in the health policy field.
+Either individually or in groups of up to three, submit a 3,000- to 6,000-word proposal on how to best address existing problems or new opportunities in the health and technology policy field.
 Proposals must include an abstract and a cover page (please print the names of the authors on this page only).
 Text must be Times New Roman, 12-point font and double-spaced.
-Papers will be accepted through January 27, 2017.
+Papers will be accepted through January 26, 2020.